rstudio/packrat/walkthrough.md

     Fetching sources for reshape2 (1.4) ...
 OK (CRAN current)
     Fetching sources for stringr (0.6.2) ...
 OK (CRAN current) Snapshot written to '/Users/kevin/projects/babynames/packrat/packrat.lock'

+If you have automatic snapshots turned on, Packrat will record package upgrades and additions in the background, so you don't even need to remember to call `::snapshot()` manually unless you're performing a less common action.

 When packrat takes a snapshot, it looks in the project's private package library for packages that have been added, modified, or removed since the last